 \section{Acknowledgements}

-The authors would like to thank the following: Ivaylo Valkov for his assistance in developing an initial implementation of this algorithm as part of a summer research project, and the Engineering and Physical Sciences Research Council for providing funding for this summer project; EPIC: Scotland's Centre of Expertise on Animal Disease Outbreaks, which supported JE for part of her work on this project; Ciaran McCreesh for his assistance in developing the CP formulation against which we compared the performance of our algorithm.
+The authors would like to thank the following: Ivaylo Valkov for his assistance in developing an initial implementation of this algorithm as part of a summer research project, and the Engineering and Physical Sciences Research Council for providing funding for this summer project; EPIC: Scotland's Centre of Expertise on Animal Disease Outbreaks, which supported JE for part of her work on this project; the Royal Society of Edinburgh which supported KM for part of her work on this project through a Personal Research Fellowship funded by the Scottish Government; Ciaran McCreesh and Patrick Prosser for their assistance in developing the CP formulation against which we compared the performance of our algorithm.